CristianNic/vancouver-street-trees/README.md

 - Install modules inside client `npm install`

-- Map tiles can come from OpenStreetMap or from Mapbox by [signing up](https://www.mapbox.com/) and adding a toke.
-See instructions inside `client/src/utils/MapboxToken-Sample.js` on how a Mapbox token is composed.
+- Map tiles can be sourced from OpenStreetMap or from [Mapbox](https://www.mapbox.com/).
+Instructions on how to compose a Mapbox token can be found inside `client/src/utils/MapboxToken-Sample.js`

-- Inside client and server folders `npm start` Run and enjoy!
+- Inside client folder `npm start`, run and enjoy!